slavadubrov/notes/docs/blog/posts/2025-04-28-scaling-llms.md

 #### 1.1.1 Fully Sharded Data Parallelism (FSDP)

-FSDP, conceptually equivalent to ZeRO Stage 3, shards all model states - parameters, gradients and optimizer states - across the GPUs in a data-parallel group.
-Each of N GPUs therefore keeps only `1 / N` of the model in memory, gathers the parameters of the current layer just-in-time, computes, and immediately reshards them before moving on.
-Gradients are reduce-scattered so every rank finishes the backward pass owning only its shard, and optimizer updates are applied locally.
+FSDP is a type of data-parallel training, but unlike traditional data-parallel, which maintains a per-GPU copy of a model’s parameters, gradients and optimizer states, it shards all of these states across data-parallel workers and can optionally offload the sharded model parameters to CPUs.
+[Pytorch](https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api)

 **Key ideas**